kwaldenphd/sqlite-intro/README.md

 # Lab Notebook Questions

+(Answer these questions in a seperate Word Document / Pages / Google Doc.)

 Q1: Describe your experience installing DB Browser for SQLite based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?

-Q2: Describe yoru experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
+Q2: Describe your experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?

 Q3: Describe your experience setting key fields and building table relationships to form a relational database in DB Browser, based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?